 Miles is another very long-term employee who has honed his skills at Black Bears.
 Responsible for keeping all five fields and the arena in immaculate condition, as well as the overall upkeep of the facility.
 Miles lives on site and is to be found rolling out the irrigation system during the night when we get periods of dry weather.
 He is ably assisted by the rest of the grounds maintenance team – Chris Smith, Alistair Prentice, Ian Precious, Neil Properjohn and David Aitken.

-Although Lisa’s background is in hunting and eventing rather than polo, she hugely appreciates being in an office surrounded by the hustle and bustle of a busy polo yard – especially when the setting is as beautiful as Lower Bolney Farm!
+Although Lisa’s background is in hunting and eventing rather than polo, she hugely appreciates being in an office surrounded by the hustle and bustle of a busy polo yard – especially when the setting is as beautiful as Lower Bolney Farm.
 Tasked with the smooth running of the facility she is always on the end of a phone or email ready to resolve any problem that may occur – and with a colossal number of people and horses on site and a busy schedule it is inevitable that there are issues to be resolved on a daily basis!

 Sara has worked for Black Bears ever since Mr Schwarzenbach had his first string of ponies back in 1988.
-Although she took some time out from grooming to have a family, she continued to work in the office and is now happily combining both roles – although her preference is definitely for being hands-on with the horses and is based at Fawley Stud with a watching brief over the wintering operation there.
+Although she took some time out from grooming to have a family, she continued to work in the office but her preference is definitely for being hands-on with the horses and is based at Fawley Stud with a watching brief over the wintering operation there.
 She brings a wealth of knowledge about the breeding of each and every horse produced by the Black Bears breeding programme over the years.

 Sam Gravestock – Young Horse Trainer & Driver